evmts/tevm-monorepo/docs-alpha/getting-started/why.md

 EVMts converts all ABIs into human readable form using abitype.
 No more trying to visually parse an ABI.

+## No build step

+For those building full stack applications you will get editor support and typesafety in your typescript code without needing to remember to seperately build the contracts first for a TRPC like experience.

 ## Modular design

 EVMts is originally built to provide the optimal dev experience for the [@evmts/core](../future-plans.md) library that will include forge scripting and optimistic VM execution in the browser.
 It is modularly built however to be a industry standard build tool that interops with all other tooling including [ethers](todo.link), [wagmi](https://wagmi.sh), [web3.js](todo.link) and more.

 If you are writing TypeScript code that interops with a blockchain you likely will benifit from utilizing EVMts imports in your workflow

+## Future clientside vm

+There are future plans for a clientside vm with optimistic execution, forge scripts, and easy to spin up state channels.
+This library while modular is intended to enable the ultimate dev for that library.
+Expected alpha release for EVMtsVM is Q4 2023.

 ## Just try it